 14. Promoted self-reflection within content areas to create a meaningful view of the content;

-15. Developed or significantly revised existing programs and courses;
+15. Developed or significantly revised existing programs or courses;

 16. Developed a sense of belonging in the classroom by encouraging communication and cooperation between students and/or students and faculty;